-Chances are, you started this year with hopes of adding some habit to your daily routine, like an earlier wake-up time, or a consistent exercise cadence, or, at long last…a nightly flossing regimen.
+Chances are, you’re starting this year with hopes of adding some habit to your daily routine, like an earlier wake-up time, a consistent exercise cadence or, at long last…a nightly flossing regimen.
 (You know who you are, one-third of American adults.)

-We’re now about month into 2024, so it’s understandable, if you’re still smashing the alarm all morning, sitting around all day, or finding popcorn kernels in your molars, to assume that you’ve failed.
+If, towards the end of the January, you’re still smashing snooze, sitting around all day or finding popcorn kernels in your molars, it’s understandable that you might assume you’ve failed.
 Habit-forming simply isn’t for you — at least not when you’re trying to form healthy ones.

 But that mentality is rooted in our annual amnesia to the stochasticity of resolution-making.
 Every year, all at once, we swear we’re going to do a bunch of new, amazing things; and when we can’t stick to them, we label ourselves quitters.
 (There’s even a day for it.)

 This mental disconnect is also related to our assumption that habit-forming should be an immediate transformation.
 Pop psychology books released in the back half of the 20th century advanced the notion that new, desirable habits generally took around three weeks to develop.
-But the “21 day thesis” — which would suggest we’ve all failed, here at the end of January — has since been debunked.
+But the “21 day thesis” has since been debunked.

 So.
 How many days does proper habit formation actually take?
 Think: a little over three times longer, at 66 days.
 And that’s only the average.
 Habit forming tends to appear to researchers in a broad range — anywhere between 18 and 254 days is a reasonable estimate for how long it will take you to pick up (and stick to) a fresh routine.